russoedu/js-box/README.md

 On the client-react, edit the `env-template` file to include env vars you want to be able to acces in React.

-React only has access to vars if their name begons with `REACT_APP`.
+React only has access to vars if their name begins with `REACT_APP`.

+## Vue

+On the client-vue, edit the `env-template` file to include env vars you want to be able to acces in Vue.

+Vue only has access to vars if their name begins with `VUE_APP`.

 # Running